frostcone/magmaguy.com/wiki/en/elitemobs/config_files.md

 location: world,1.0,2.0,3.0,4.0,5.0
 ```

 These are used to store and configure locations.
 It follows this format: `worldName,X,Y,Z,PITCH,YAW`.
-Pitch and yaw just determine the direction that the player is looking at, and is implemented the same way Minecraft locations are.
+Pitch and yaw just determine the direction that the player/mob is looking at, and is implemented the same way Minecraft locations are.

 # `Multiplier`